What is a Stage?

 One, two and three star kitchens, little restaurants you’ve only heard of in passing, restaurants abroad and right at home, even bars, butchers, frigates and airports.
 Our goal is to cover the lot.

-An eternal stagiaire, with a bit of sous chef now thrown in; Tom started Way of the Chef in order to pass on his knowledge and to enflame the desires of chefs looking at the many brilliant opportunities the industry offers.
+An eternal stagiaire, with a bit of sous chef now thrown in; Tom started Way of the Chef in order to showcase the benefits of staging in restaurants and to enflame the desires of chefs interested in experiencing something new.